SachinJay/IDSHW2/report.md

     - I chose the minium set of features that I believed would be discriminative enough to build a good model of what is my normal behaviour.
 However, I think that it is likely that this small set of features was not enough to properly build a model of my behavior.
-Since essenentially what I was tracking was file touches and the day and time, I think the model could have benefitted from more specific information about my access.
-E.g. file type, file access duration, keystroke types etc.
+Since essentially what I was tracking was file touches and the day and time, I think the model could have benefitted from more specific information about my access.
+E.g. file type, file access duration, etc.
 2. Not enough audit sources
-    - As I described before, I tried to pare down the number of audit sources and the number of features so that the volumne of data collected would not be ridiculously large.
+    - As I described before, I tried to pare down the number of audit sources and the number of features so that the volume of data collected would not be ridiculously large.
 However, I fear that I may have gone too much in the other direction.
 Perhaps collecting logs from more than just the `C:\Users` directory would have made for a better model.
 For example the `C:\ProgramFiles` directory may have given better data as it would have provided information on the specific programs that I use in my day-to-day use of my machine.
+    - Further more, information from sources other than the file system would definitely have been helpful.
+For example keystroke stats would be fairly discriminative for me as I have distinct keystroke patterns.
 3. Not Enough data
     - I collected a large amount of data: about 161 MB with hundreds of thousands of rows.
 However I think it is possible that the data collected